albeanski/automate-cloud-vpn/README.md

 scripts.
 Then builds and runs the terraform config using the `terraform_build.sh` script.

 ### terraform_build.sh
-This script runs the terraform init, plan, and apply commands to spin uo the new instance.
+This script runs the terraform init, plan, and apply commands to spin up the new instance.
 If the configuration  has no errors, main.tf runs a local-exec playbook after creation.

 ### setup.yml